Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 Solution: Use one of these proven dispersion methods:

-• Pre-blend with other dry ingredients (sugar, starch, salt) before adding to water.
-The dry diluents prevent CMC particles from clumping.
+• Pre-blend CMC with other dry ingredients such as sugar, starch, or salt before adding it to water, and in this way, the dry diluents help prevent CMC particles from clumping.

-• Add CMC to rapidly agitated water using a vortex-inducing mixer, adding the powder slowly at the vortex.
+• In addition, add CMC slowly into rapidly agitated water using a vortex-inducing mixer, so that the powder enters directly into the vortex and disperses more evenly.

 Mistake 2: Selecting the Wrong Viscosity Grade